FredHutch/cbioportal-data-formatting/cancer_study/cbioportal_docs/Readme.md

 _Ref: https://docs.cbioportal.org/file-formats/#cancer-study_

+This is a required file for any study to be uploaded

 # Cancer Study
 As described in the Data Loading tool page, the following file is needed to describe the cancer study: